 The purposes for which American Express Processes Personal Data mainly relate to consumer, commercial, merchant, insurance, travel, meetings and events, and network services as well as human resources.

-To effectively conduct American Express’ global activities, the Processing of Personal Data by the American Express BCRs Entities, in connection with the purposes identified in these BCRs, may involve international Transfers of Personal Data of Data Subjects, from any United Kingdom American Express BCRs Entity to any other American Express BCRs Entity outside of the United Kingdom (including, from the United Kingdom to the United States, where American Express’ main servers are located), and any other onward Transfer of that received Personal Data to a third party outside of the American Express group.
+To effectively conduct American Express’ global activities, the Processing of Personal Data by the American Express BCRs Entities, in connection with the purposes identified in these BCRs, may involve international Transfers of Personal Data of Data Subjects, from any EEA American Express BCRs Entity to any other American Express BCRs Entity outside of the EEA (including, from countries in the EEA to the United States, where American Express’ main servers are located), and any other onward Transfer of that received Personal Data to a third party outside of the American Express group.

 When Processing your Personal Data, American Express BCRs Entities are committed to complying with robust data protection principles (section 4.1) and to respecting your data protection rights (section 4.2).